10 Interns Who Screwed Up Massively

 We’ve rounded up some of the best — or worst? — examples of bad interns for entertainment and education.
 Enjoy.

-Liane Membis had a lot of things going for her as a recent Yale grad who had scored an internship with The Wall Street Journal, but made headlines in the summer of 2012 for all the wrong reasons.
+Liane Membis had a lot of things going for her as a recent Yale grad who had scored an internship with the Wall Street Journal, but made headlines in in the summer of 2012 for all the wrong reasons.

 After her editors discovered she had been fabricating sources and quotes for her stories, Membis was fired from her internship.